ZainW/lumber-api-first-try/README.md

 If you would liek to contribute to the project, take into consideration that I am very new at this so be patient with me....

 Also won't accept pull requests that don't have an appropriate test or modification to the existing tests!

+#This is a project that is going through heavey changes and rapid developement, this is not ready for other to use at this point!

+if you have any questions join the Development Discord at https://discord.gg/dCXxbVh